opencv/opencv/doc/js_tutorials/js_imgproc/js_contours/js_contours_hierarchy/js_contours_hierarchy.markdown

 @note If there is no child or parent, that field is taken as -1

-So now we know about the hierarchy style used in OpenCV, we can check into Contour Retrieval Modes in OpenCV with the help of same image given above. ie what do flags like cv2.RETR_LIST, cv2.RETR_TREE, cv2.RETR_CCOMP, cv2.RETR_EXTERNAL etc mean?
+So now we know about the hierarchy style used in OpenCV, we can check into Contour Retrieval Modes in OpenCV with the help of same image given above. ie what do flags like cv.RETR_LIST, cv.RETR_TREE, cv.RETR_CCOMP, cv.RETR_EXTERNAL etc mean?

 Contour Retrieval Mode
 ----------------------